+Named nurse/care

-Named nurse/care coordinator - Your named nurse/care coordinator will work with you to ensure that your personalised care plan is implemented.
-Your named nurse/care coordinator has overall responsibility for your care, and he or she will monitor the services you receive.
+coordinator - Your named nurse/care coordinator will work with you to ensure that your personalised care plan is implemented.
+He or she will have overall responsibility for your care, and will monitor the services you receive.
 This will include making sure that regular reviews of your care are undertaken.